cfpb/django-hud/README.md

 * `manage.py syncdb` to create three tables used by the module.

-* `manage.py cron_job` to load HUD data into local database.
+* `manage.py load_hud_data` to load HUD data into local database.

 * include hud_api_replace.urls.

-## cron_job management command
+## load_hud_data management command

-`manage.py cron_job` will load HUD data into local database.
+`manage.py load_hud_data` will load HUD data into local database.
 Error messages will be emailed to a list of emails defined in `$DJANGO_HUD_NOTIFY_EMAILS`